JustusvonderBeek/ConMobAssignment3/measurements/Milestones.md

   => diff: 3xGoogle vs 3xAmazon
 - aggregate all diffs per continent
 - ? plot as piechart ?

+### 3 a) Results
+- explain exact procedure / what is shown
+- explain paris traceroute handling (count multiple ASN per hop BUT only once if same ASN)
+- only EU and NA because of number of nodes
+- argue with barplots
+- Depending on node origin it has to first traverse local ISP ASNs
+- then we see bigger ASN networks (such as)
+- and the majority of the paths are inside the target datacenters provider
+- overall fewer hops in NA than EU (prob becuse of higher population density/countries)

 ### 3 b) What are the latency variations for probes connecting to datacenters in neighboring continents via under-sea cables
 - Pick some neighbors (e.g. EU<->US, EU<->ME, ...)